Getting Started with the OpenTelemetry Collector

 Extensions

-Extensions provide additional capabilities for OpenTelemetry Collector and do not require direct access to telemetry data, for example, Health Check extension responds to health check requests.
+Extensions provide additional capabilities for OpenTelemetry Collector without requiring direct access to telemetry data.
+For example, the Health Check extension responds to health check requests.

 extensions: